Jebmcw/2d-side-scroller-/README.md

 - Blake: Fix how the boss spawned at the end of the game

+- Seth: Turn fireball into projectile to shoot forward.

-- Seth: Add animation to the firball powerup
+- Seth: Animate the player to cast the fireball when F is pressed.

+- Seth: Create power up animation for player and walk cycle for alternate player color.

-- Seth: Fix the hitboxand make them usable
+- Seth: Polish up the hitbox of the player.

-- Seth: Add a time limit for the game
+- Seth: Implement the winner music.

 - Mustafa: Put the timer in the middle and make every text in the game look better